rfetamia/rfetamia/README.md

 - 🔭 You can find articles and projects I've made public on <a href="https://rfetamia.github.io/" target="_blank">my personal site</a> or my <a href="https://www.kaggle.com/rfetamia" target="_blank">Kaggle</a>

-- 🌱 I’m currently learning OR-Tools and TTkinter and working on an OR-Tools GUI Project
+- 🌱 I’m currently learning data engineering

 - 👯 I’m looking to collaborate with a mentor